Attaining B1 level according to the Common European Framework of Reference for Languages (CEFR).

 Listening comprehension: understanding the main points of clear standard speech on familiar matters; understanding the main points of many radio or TV programmes on current affairs or topics of personal interest as long as the delivery is relatively slow and clear.

-Attendance: compulsory Important: Students of the program Erasmus+ incoming must contact the Language Centre of the University through Infostudenti Service by selecting SLAM.
+Important: Students of the program Erasmus+ incoming must contact The Language Centre of the University through Infostudenti Service by selecting SLAM.

 Prerequisites for admission